 At the deciduous vegetation sites (Fig. 8 c-e), mismatch between GCC and GOES NDVI was observed early in the growing season.
 Specifically, GCC peaked in the early growing season, while the peak of GOES NDVI was delayed.
 This discrepancy can be explained by the emergence of new bright leaves or understory greening (Ryu et al., 2014).
-The detailed observations combination of change in leaf traits and canopy structure (Keenan et al., 2014).
+The detailed observations by combination of change in leaf traits and canopy structure (Keenan et al., 2014).
 Meanwhile, the GCC and GOES NDVI aligned well at evergreen forest sites, where seasonal canopy changes are less pronounced than in deciduous trees (Fig. 8f).
-These examples demonstrate that the GeoNEX can be a convenient tool for analyzing leaf phenology.

-300 and analysis at Harvard Forest Environment Measurement Site (EMS) revealed that the GCC peak can be explained only by
+300 and analysis at the Harvard Forest Environment Measurement Site (EMS) revealed that the GCC peak can be explained only